A world free from sexual violence.

 Her natural style is to work collaboratively with others with purpose and flare.
 She brings a high level of energy and enthusiasm and has a passion for driving change and a real desire to deliver results for an organisation.

 Jen started in accounting, where she worked as a business advisor and client services manager in both small and large professional services firms.
 She later saw the light and moved into the public sector as a finance advisor and business partner.
 Almost 15 years later, she has had a range of roles from Principal Advisor – Strategy and Performance, Chief Financial Officer to Director, Corporate Services.
-She remains a committed not-for-profit worker and public servant.
-She currently spends her time as a programme manager for Age Concern NZ and Private Secretary and for the Serious Fraud Office.
+She remains a committed public servant and currently spends her time as a Strategy and Prevention Advisor and Private Secretary for the Serious Fraud Office.

 We are lucky to have Jen as our Treasurer: